 How can people avoid swimmer's itch?

 Swimmer's itch is fairly uncommon because the parasites prefer to infect other species instead of humans.
-In order for a swim in a body of water to result in swimmer's itch, the correct invertebrate (snail) and vertebrate (e.g., duck or dog) host species must have been present.
+For a swim in a body of water to result in swimmer's itch, the correct invertebrate (snail) and vertebrate (e.g., duck or dog) host species must have been present.

 Symptoms in infected dogs can be severe, including lethargy, weight loss, vomiting, and diarrhea.
 Untreated infected dogs may die of liver and/or renal failure.
 Undiagnosed dogs may continue to contribute to the infection of other hosts, including humans.
 If your dog appears to be unwell and has been exposed to snail habitats (water bodies with abundant vegetation) consult a veterinarian.

-Even if all the right species are present, the number of cercariae present may not be enough to cause swimmer's itch when you enjoy a swim in your favorite lake.
+Even if all the right species are present, the number of cercariae present may not be enough to cause swimmer's itch.
 However, if the lake has abundant snails (usually associated with aquatic plants such as hydrilla) and many aquatic birds or dog activity, then the probability that swimmers in the lake will contract swimmer's itch will increase (see Figure 4 for an example of the appropriate habitat).
 In warmer water, where these other hosts (ducks and snails) are abundant, your risk may be increased.
 In this situation, the following steps can minimize the risk of a swimmer's itch problem: